Portuguese in France: Destinations

-As in the past, when many Portuguese-Jews settled in western France, in the XX century the Portuguese community moving to the region became visible.
+As in the past, when many Portuguese-Jews settled in western France, in the 20th century the Portuguese community moving to the region became visible.

 Cerizay, for instance, where more than 20% of the population is of Portuguese descent, is considered one of the "most Portuguese" communes in France.
-Similarly, in Labouheyre around 15% of the population id of Portuguese origin and in Lissac-sur-Couze a cemetery was dedicated to the Portuguese.
+Similarly, in Labouheyre around 15% of the population is of Portuguese origin and in Lissac-sur-Couze a cemetery was dedicated to the Portuguese.